-- Tokyo (3 nights): Keio Plaza Hotel a modern hotel in the Shinjuku district close to subway stations, shopping areas and restaurants. - Hakone (1 night): The Prince Hakone Lake Ashinoko a resort hotel on the shores of Lake Ashinoko.
+- Tokyo (3 nights): 4-star Tokyo Prince Hotel a modern hotel in the Minato-ku district. - Hakone (1 night): The Prince Hakone Lake Ashinoko a resort hotel on the shores of Lake Ashinoko.
 The hotel has it's own onsen (hot spring baths); on a clear day Mount Fuji can be seen from the garden. - Matsumoto (2 nights): Hotel Buena Vista located 1km from Matsumoto Castle in the historic centre of the town. - Kanazawa (1 night): Kanazawa Tokyu Hotel a modern hotel conveniently located for visiting the Kenrokuen garden and Kanazawa castle. - Kyoto (6 nights): Mimaru Kyoto Nijo Castle a modern apartment hotel located close to supermarkets, convenience stores and restaurants.
 Each apartment is 40 sqm and includes a small well-equipped kitchen and laundry.
 Breakfast is not served at the apartment-hotel, but can be purchased from the stores located 50m away. - Matsue (1 night): Matsue Excel Hotel Tokyu a comfortable business hotel, a short walk from Matsue station.